pipilavvy/seeweedfs/Large-File-Handling.md

 SeaweedFS delegates the effort to the client side.
 The steps are:

 1. split large files into chunks
-1. upload each file chunks as usual, with mime type "application/octet-stream".
+1. upload each file chunk as usual, with mime type "application/octet-stream".
 Save the related info into ChunkInfo struct.
+Each chunk can be spread onto different volumes, possibly giving faster parallel access.
 1. upload the manifest file with mime type "application/json", and add url parameter "cm=true".
+The FileId to store the manifest file is the entry point of the large file.

 ## Update large file